Following European Commission state aid approval the cultural test for film and some elements of the tax relief for film have been updated:

-To make an application, please proceed to the application form below:
+To make an application under the old cultural test, please proceed to the application form below:

 A hard copy statutory declaration must be completed in conjunction with a printed copy of your online application form (please see the Supporting documents section below for further information).